geoffsweeney/wine-recommender/memory-bank/mvp_plan.md

   - Fixed integration test errors in `recommendations.integration.test.ts`.
   - Verified `/api/recommendations` endpoint input handling and response formatting.
   - Implemented basic rate limiting middleware and applied it to `/api` routes, with associated tests passing.
+- [x] Conversation History Feature (Implemented as a related plan)
-- [ ] 5.
+- [x] 5.
 Implement Basic User Interface
-- [ ] 6.
+- [x] 6.
 Finalize Basic End-to-End Testing
-  - Fixed integration test errors in `recommendations.integration.test.ts`.
+  - Added end-to-end test for ingredient-based input and ensured all end-to-end tests are passing.

+The MVP is now complete according to this plan.